Taj Mahal (musician): Awards

-On February 8, 2006 Taj Mahal was designated the official Blues Artist of the Commonwealth of Massachusetts.
+On February 8, 2006, Taj Mahal was designated the official Blues Artist of the Commonwealth of Massachusetts.

 In March 2006, Taj Mahal, along with his sister, the late Carole Fredericks, received the Foreign Language Advocacy Award from the Northeast Conference on the Teaching of Foreign Languages in recognition of their commitment to shine a spotlight on the vast potential of music to foster genuine intercultural communication.

 On May 22, 2011, Taj Mahal received an honorary Doctor of Humanities degree from Wofford College in Spartanburg, South Carolina.
 He also made brief remarks and performed three songs.
 A video of the performance can be found online.

 In 2014, Taj Mahal received the Americana Music Association's Lifetime Achievement award.

+The Recording Academy named Taj Mahal a 2025 Lifetime Achievement Award honoree, for creative contributions of outstanding artistic significance to the field of recording.